MathewKeeling/AuthentiPy/README.md

 Before running the script, make sure you have the following:

-- Python 3.12 installed
+- Python 3.12 installed.
 - Follow the setup guide.

 ## Usage

-Click [here](/resources/docs/setup/) for detailed usage instructions.
+Click here for detailed usage instructions.

 1. **Clone the repository**:
     ```sh